 A two-hour activity course each semester is required for the two years of lower division.
 A medical examination is given each student when entering and the work is fitted, as far as possible, to his needs.
-Physical efficiency tests are given at the beginning in order to classify the student as to his physical ability.
 The content of the required two years is planned to give each student fundamental training in those sports which have carry-over value into after life.
 Opportunity is given all students to take part in the regular competitive sports program.